dd32/td-gh-ex/readme.txt

 * Fixed the Featured Image size to match with iPad display
 * Fixed css for responsive design
 * Fixed tag.php closing primary div

+Version 1.2.2
+* Fixed Responsive Design CSS and Image Size
+* Note if you are upgrading the theme then please use the regenerate thumbnail plugin (http://wordpress.org/extend/plugins/regenerate-thumbnails/) to regenerate the new image size for featured image.
+It's size is 644px width and 320px height.